BRGM/ComPASS/doc/introduction.rst

   .. note::
     You may also replace `gitlab.inria.fr/charms` with `github.com/BRGM` in the previous URL.

-The installation relies on `scikit-build <https://scikit-build.readthedocs.io/en/latest/index.html>`_ to run `CMake <https://cmake.org/>`_ through `setup.py`.
+Compilation relies on `scikit-build <https://scikit-build.readthedocs.io/en/latest/index.html>`_ to run `CMake <https://cmake.org/>`_ through `setup.py`.

 cd to the root directory and run the installation: